imanuelgittens/ModDev/communicating_effectively/getting_started/reactive_programming.md

 	y = 7

 We can see that the value we get for y is '7' in a Reactive Programming environment and '5' in a non Reactive environment.

+####Real World Example

+Another great example of Reactive Programming is a modern spreadsheet program like Microsoft Excel.
+The cells of these spreadsheets contain literal values or formulas like "=B1+C1" that are an evaluation of other cells.
+Whenever the value of the other cells **change**, the value of the formula is automatically updated.

+---

 We must always keep in mind that if we are writing a program where the results should always be accurately dependent on the input, then Reactive Programming is the way to go.